 The mission of an NODC is to provide access and stewardship for the national resource of oceanographic data.
 This effort requires the gathering, quality control, processing, summarization, dissemination, and preservation of data generated by national and international agencies.

-UK involvement: The British Oceanographic Data Centre is one of only nine IODE-accredited NODCs, out of 58 NODCs.
-Furthermore, the accrediation procedure and criteria was built on the MEDIN accrediation critera.
+UK involvement: The British Oceanographic Data Centre is an IODE-accredited NODC.
+The accreditation procedure and criteria was built on the MEDIN accreditation criteria.
+The UK National Coordinator for Ocean Data Management is Mark Hebden, BODC.

 The ADU brings in wider ocean research and observation communities as key stakeholders of the IODE network.
 It allows these sectors to share, provide access to and preserve ocean research data.